dcunited001/dcunited001.github.io/_posts/2016-06-05-im-not-religious-im-spiritual-2-of-God-and-atheisms.md

 ### There Is No Man Above Him

 That is one of the aspects that I admire about Christianity.
 Jesus declares himself to be "King of kings and Lord of lords."
 And this means there is no person on earth, whether a pauper or emperor, who could challenge the authority of what is written in the New Testament.
-That for over two millenia, even the most powerful rulers would be bound to adhere to such a clearly stated set of rules.
+That for two millenia, even the most powerful rulers would be bound to adhere to such a clearly stated set of rules.
 Ethics and laws which could never change on the whim of a tyrant.
 And which could be used to hold such tyrants accountable for transgressions against a set of laws which no man could question.